cdcai/premier_analysis/azure_ml/README.md

 Once you have access to the data:

-*   You need to set your environment parameters  : workspace name, resource group, subscription id
 *   Create the conda environment for premier analysis
 *   Download the data using the **01_download_data.ipynb** notebook
 *   Run the bash scripts